sagamedia - docuseries - wdr - our very own farm

 The pigs Pumba, Rosa and Primel live outside all year round.
 Before the frost, Mira and Daniel have to winterize the stable.
 Do the pigs like that?
 Dentist Irfan and lawyer Aynur from East Westphalia are self-sufficient, with vegetables and fruit, chickens, geese and quail.
 A chick hatched two days ago and the couple don’t know if it will survive.
 There are also problems with the quail: they simply do not lay enough eggs.
 But animal lover Irfan quickly has a solution for this.

-First aired on: 14/03/2022 and in the ARD media library
+First aired on: 14/03/2022 and in the ARD MEDIA LIBRARY

 sagamedia - docuseries - wdr - our very own farm - episode 10